Updated: May 5

 Check your moles - If you have any large moles or there has been a change to the appearance of any moles please see your doctor to have this checked.
 Early detection of any nasty melanomas is always the best course of action for increasing your chances of a positive outcome.

 Fibre is a general term for certain types of carbohydrates that have benefits on digestion by affecting how food waste travels through your bowel.
 There are two types of fibre, soluble and insoluble and both aid in digestion.
 Fibre works by absorbing water to keep the bowel movements soft and able to move through the bowel easily.
 It also aids in nutrient absorption by slowing how long your food waste takes to travel through the bowel, giving plenty of time for the essential nutrients to be absorbed.
+For best guidance, try to consume 30 grams of fibre per day to help lower your risk of bowel cancer.
+See the below table for example sources of fibre that you can add more regularly to your diet.

 The health benefits of exercise are extremely well known, ranging from aiding in weight loss and improving fitness to helping with mental health issues and boosting immunity.
 It may come as no surprise then that remaining physically active can also help reduce your risk of cancer.
-While the evidence for the benefits of exercise on cancer risk reduction comes from observational studies that cannot be seen as a direct causal relationship, there is a very strong association with physical activity levels and cancer rates.
+While the evidence for the benefits of exercise on cancer risk reduction comes from observational studies that cannot be seen as a direct causal relationship, there is a very strong association between physical activity levels and cancer rates.
 For example, exercise has been linked to a 15% lower risk of bladder cancer, up to 21% lower risk of breast cancer, a 19% reduction in colon cancer, a 20% lower risk of endometrial cancer, a 21% lower risk of oesophageal cancer, a 12% lower risk of kidney cancer, and a 19% lower risk of stomach cancer.
 To reduce your risk of cancer it is recommended by the American College of Sports Medicine (ACSM), to adhere to a minimum of:

 150 minutes of moderate-intensity exercise or 75 minutes of vigorous-intensity exercise per week.

-Include resistance training (i.e. lifting weights or bodyweight exercises) at least twice/week focusing on predominately compound exercises (i.e. exercise that use multiple joints at the same time such as squats, deadlifts, bench press, pull-ups etc).
+Include resistance training (i.e. lifting weights or bodyweight exercises) at least twice/week focusing on predominately compound exercises (i.e. exercise that uses multiple joints at the same time such as squats, deadlifts, bench press, pull-ups etc).

 As mentioned earlier, anyone of any age can develop cancer and sometimes this can appear to be just a case of bad luck.
-However, there is a strong link between developing cancer and the above mentioned lifestyle risk factors.
-Therefore, making the changes listed above to your lifestyle habits will help to lower your risk of developing cancer and hopefully keep you cancer free for many years to come.
+However, there is a strong link between developing cancer and the above-mentioned lifestyle risk factors.
+Therefore, making the changes listed above to your lifestyle habits will help to lower your risk of developing cancer and hopefully keep you cancer-free for many years to come.